Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Ilike, Shutterstock

-A vet checklist should also include vaccines that will enhance your kitten’s health.
-Vaccines may include rabies vaccine and Herpesvirus vaccine.
+A vet checklist should also include the vaccines that protect them, such as the rabies vaccine and Herpesvirus vaccine.

 4. A Toothbrush